symphonists/xmlimporter/readme.md

 	XMLImporterHelpers::markdownify

-Notice that you do not need to pass `$value` as this will be done for you.
-To add your own custom functions, add them to `/extensions/xmlimporter/lib/class.xmlimporterhelpers.php`.
-The method will be provided with a single argument, and should return a string.
+Notice that you do not need to pass `$value` as this will be done for you, as the method will be provided with a single argument, and should return a string.
+Since XMLImporter 2.1, you can add your own custom functions to `/workspace/xml-importers/class.xmlimporterhelpers.php`.
+Prior to this, custom functions were added to `/extensions/xmlimporter/lib/class.xmlimporterhelpers.php`, but this was changed for better flexibility and to match Symphony conventions better.

 ## Your fields and the XML Importer